 - a.
-The Corps' file number;

-- b.
-Photographs showing pre- and post-construction project conditions;

-- c.
-A completed compliance certification.

-20. Access: The permittee must allow representatives from the Corps to inspect the authorized activity at any time deemed necessary to ensure that it is being or has been accomplished in accordance with the terms and conditions of the permit.

-21. Transfer of RGP Authorization: If the permittee sells the property associated with this permit, the permittee must obtain the signature and mailing address of the new owner on the permit verification letter, and forward a copy to this office to validate the transfer.
+The Corps' file number; - b.
+Photographs showing pre- and post-construction project conditions; and, - c.
+A completed compliance certification. - 20.
+Access: Work authorized under this permit may be inspected by the Corps at any reasonable time to assure that it is being or has been completed in compliance with the terms and conditions of this permit. - 21.
+Transfer of RGP Authorization: If the permittee sells the property associated with this permit, the permittee must obtain the signature and mailing address of the new owner on the permit verification letter and forward a copy to this office to validate the transfer.